cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

     * Consider storing it as a [table rather than a view](https://docs.getdbt.com/docs/build/materializations).
     * If the model is already a table, you can consider [partitioning](https://cloud.google.com/bigquery/docs/partitioned-tables) or [clustering](https://cloud.google.com/bigquery/docs/clustered-tables#when_to_use_clustering) on columns that will commonly be used as filters.

+(model-downstream-impacts)=
 #### Downstream impacts
 Another important consideration is the potential downstream impacts of your changes, particularly if you are changing existing models.

 You can run dbt tests on the downstream models using `poetry run dbt test -s <your_model>+`.
 You should make sure that your changes do not cause new test failures in downstream models.

 Check which models are downstream of your changes using `poetry run dbt ls -s <your_model>+ --resource-type model`.
 If your model has a lot of descendents, consider performing additional tests to ensure that your changes will not cause problems downstream.